CodrIocas/Subduction/README.md

-# Hot-cold plate Subduction transition marked by the rise of alkali magmatism ~2.1 billion years ago
+# Continuous plate subduction marked by the rise of alkali magmatism
 MATLAB codes and dataset

 # Overview